 Every time you go to tag a photo and Facebook suggests who to tag, this is thanks to machine learning.
 Over time, by watching how you and your friends add tags, Facebook has learned to identify you in photos, eliminating the need to tag yourself manually in your selfies and saving you time.

 Whenever you apply a Snapchat lens, a machine that has learned about facial structures predicts where your mouth is, so it can make rainbows come out of it.
 It may not always get it right and that’s because the machine is still learning.
 But, over time it’ll get better and better, just like a human gets better at something with enough practice.

-While these examples are public-facing displays of machine learning smarts, ML can be just as effective behind the scenes.
+While the above examples are public-facing displays of machine learning smarts, ML can be just as effective behind the scenes.
 My eyes were first opened to the possibilities of ML a few years ago when designing a music application called Jam for iPhone.
-The development team working on the project used machine learning to teach the app how to identify the musical key from the user’s vocal input and select a relevant chord progression.
+The AI app development team working on the project used machine learning to teach the app how to identify the musical key from the user’s vocal input and select a relevant chord progression.

 The involvement of machine learning in the app is not immediately obvious to the end user.
 All the user knows is that the backing music being generated by the app is usually in key with their vocals.
 I say ‘usually’ because the app doesn’t always get it right and when it doesn’t, the resulting songs sound pretty horrible.